DFE-Digital/increasing-internet-access-design-history/app/posts/2020-06-30-gathering-mno-data.md

 ## Bulk upload

-- Requires each responsibly body to use the same spreadsheet format
+- Requires each responsible body to use the same spreadsheet format
 - Spreadsheet can have limited validation
 - Responsible bodies will need to collate each spreadsheet from each school
 - May miss nuances of data, for example "Pay as you go or contract" is a question we only need to ask for some networks